14. Wire

 AGX Wire is used to simulate wires, ropes, and chains.
 On the AGX Dynamics side it is a lumped element structure with dynamic resolution to maintain stability even under high tension.
 On the Unreal Engine side the wire is provided as a Component that contains a number of Properties for configuration, with the most important one being a list of route nodes.
 These define the initial route of the wire.

-A Wire side, begin or end, can be attached to a Wire Winch, which is able to haul in or pay out wire.
+A Wire side, begin or end, can be attached to a Wire Winch, which is able to haul in or pay out wire, or to a Rigid Body using a Body Fixed node.

 During simulation the Wire is represented by a collection of AGX Dynamics bodies, shapes, and constraints that are created and destroyed dynamically as needed.
 No Unreal Engine representation for these objects exist, but some information about them can be gathered through wire iterators.